The CETMA Cargo bike is the perfect neighborhood family vehicle, providing practical transport to smart families everywhere.

 All CETMA Cargo bikes are built with an eccentric bottom bracket which makes them compatible with internally-geared hubs.
 The eccentric bottom brackets used on CETMA Cargo bikes are built by Co-Motion Cycles in Eugene, Oregon.

-Largo and Margo cockpits are identical and available in one size only.
-CETMA Cargo bikes can generally accommodate riders between 5' and 6'5".
+CETMA bikes are available in one size only.
+They can generally accommodate riders between 5' and 6'5".
 Note that the steer mast is vertical, so raising the seat opens the cockpit more than a "regular" bike.

 CETMA Cargo boxes are made from Baltic Birch plywood.
 The joints are adhered with waterproof glue and screwed together with coated screws.
 They're sanded smooth and delivered bare, without any finish.
 All boxes are made by me.
 All hardware is included.
 Boxes cost $300.
 A bench can be added for $40 extra.
 I can provide seat belts, too.
 Just ask.